What is the Bitcoin Market Cycle?

 The Bitcoin market cycle refers to the recurring pattern of price behaviour in the Bitcoin market, characterised by alternating periods of appreciation and depreciation.
 This cycle is a result of market participants' perceptions and actions, such as buying and selling, and is influenced by a variety of factors, including market sentiment, regulatory changes, technological developments and the wider economy.

 Historically, Bitcoin has followed a four-year cycle tied to Bitcoin halving events, which happen approximately every 4 years.
 A halving event marks a 50% cut in the Bitcoin reward miners receive for mining new blocks and verifying transactions; in effect Bitcoin supply continues to increase, but at a slower rate.
-The knock-on effect can be a steep increase in price, assuming the demand for Bitcoin remains the same or increases after a halving.
-The next halving is due April 2024, when the block reward will fall to 3.125 bitcoins.
+The knock-on effect has seen steep price increases off the back off speculation and the decreased supply of new Bitcoin entering circulation.
+The last halving took place on April 19th April 2024, seeing the block reward shrink from 6.25 to 3.125 bitcoins.
+The next halving is expected in April 2028.

 What are the Bitcoin Market Cycle Phases?